Impact of electron--spin coupling on exchange coupling parameters: a nonperturbative approach: Computational conditions

 \subsubsection{Nd$_2$Fe$_{14}$B and Nd$_2$Co$_{14}$B}

-The plane-wave cutoff was set to 350 eV, and a $k$-grid spacing of approximately 0.18 \AA$^{-1}$ in each reciprocal vector was used.
-Lattice constants were set to experimental values \cite{roux_crystallographic_1985, herbst_structural_1985}, whereas internal atomic coordinates are optimized.
-The radii of the atomic spheres for the constrained magnetic field were set as 1.5 \AA\ for Nd, 1.2 \AA\ for Fe and Co, 0.8 \AA\ for B. We used $1\times1\times1$ unit cell (containing 68 atoms).
-Although this relatively small unit cell introduces large size effect in the evaluation of $J_{ij}$ itself, it does not pose major issues for the evaluation of the Curie temperature using the mean-field approximation \cite{matsubara_mixture_1977} employed later.
+The plane-wave cutoff was set to 350 eV, and a $k$-grid spacing of approximately 0.18 \AA$^{-1}$ along each reciprocal direction was used.
+Lattice constants were set to experimental values \cite{Le-Roux1985-wq, Herbst1985-yh}, whereas internal atomic coordinates were optimized.
+The radii of the atomic spheres for the constrained magnetic field were set as 1.5 \AA\ for Nd, 1.2 \AA\ for Fe and Co, 0.8 \AA\ for B. We used a $1\times1\times1$ unit cell (containing 68 atoms).
+Although this relatively small unit cell introduces a large finite-size effect in the evaluation of $J_{ij}$ itself, it does not pose major issues for the evaluation of $T_{\rm C}$ using the mean-field approximation \cite{Matsubara1977-jf} employed later.
 The size effect causes interactions with distant equivalent atomic pairs to be incorporated into the $J_{ij}$ of nearby pairs.
-However, since the mean-field approximation eventually sums all $J_{ij}$ between equivalent pairs, the size effect does not pose a problem for the evaluation of the Curie temperature.
+However, since the mean-field approximation eventually sums all $J_{ij}$ between equivalent pairs, the size effect does not pose a problem for the evaluation of $T_{\rm C}$.